 My fans have let me know how much they enjoy crockpot cooking, so I love holding giveaways of these slow cookers each month.
+Check out this month’s fantastic crockpot Giveaway here.
 They allow working families the chance to come home to long-simmered soups, sauces, stews and other comforting meals that warm the soul.
 The trick to developing or converting recipes for slow cookers is to correctly estimate the liquid needed.
 Figure that about 2 cups of liquid will be evaporated during the cooking process over six to eight hours, so plan accordingly.

 For instance, if you want to make chicken soup or minestrone soup in the slow cooker, just add 2 extra cups of water to your recipe and it should work out well.
 Don’t add pasta or rice until the end (15 minutes before serving for pasta, 30 minutes before serving for white rice, 40 minutes before serving for brown rice).
 Chili works particularly well in the slow cooker.
 Most chili recipes have long cooking times and won’t need much adjustment, but if the cooking time calls for only one or two hours of heat, add those two extra cups of water and let it simmer all day.

 Because of the long cooking times, lean towards using tougher cuts of meat and heartier fish for best results.
 Lamb shanks hold up well to 10 hours of braising as do short ribs.
 Pork shoulder and rump roast become very tender after stewing for hours.
 Don’t be afraid to make fish in your slow cooker.
-My Homemade Sardines cook for about 6 hours and can be made with mackerel, smelt, herring, or even trout.
+My Homemade Sardines (see recipe below) cook for about 6 hours and can be made with mackerel, smelt, herring, or even trout.
 The recipe follows.
 If you use tender cuts of meat like chicken, use bigger pieces (the whole bird is best) so that the meat doesn’t turn to mush.
 I created my Crockpot Chicken with Annatto recipe just for my crockpot-loving fans.
-Recipe follows.
+See the recipe below.

 Dried beans and root vegetables are ideal for slow cookers.
 Black-eyed peas cooked for hours with ham hocks and water become very tender and very tasty.
 Dried navy or cannellini beans are wonderful after being simmered with water, rosemary, garlic and onions.
 Hard root vegetables like carrots, parsnips, potatoes, turnips, onions, and beets can handle being cooked for six or eight hours.
 If you want to add more tender veggies like spinach, kale, or bell peppers, put them into the pot 20-30 minutes before the end of your cooking time.
 Tomatoes are very versatile and can be cooked for the whole run or thrown in near the end.
 Sundried tomatoes and other dried fruits can endure hours of cooking and add sweetness to your most comforting foods.